elba/website/README.md

 - [x] Push index
 - [ ] Setup local index for development usage
 - [x] Error handling middleware (currently any error represents as 500 Internal Error)
-- [ ] Use actor's supervisor to recover from fatal
+- [ ] Use supervisor actor to recover from fatal
 - [ ] Rollback publish transcaton when fs error occured
 - [ ] Setup nginx as TLS front-end and static server (hosts static assets and tarballs).
 - [ ] Dockerfile